 On the Windows blog, Microsoft described what Project Rome SDK is all about:

 Project Rome is a platform for enabling seamless cross-device and cross-platform experiences.
 The philosophy behind Project Rome is simple.
 App experiences shouldn’t be tied to a single device any more than data should be tied to a single device.
 Your apps, like your data, should travel with you

 So, developers can create apps that can run on multiple devices so that the user can switch between devices without much headache.

-Project Rome comprises features defined by Microsoft Graph and platform-specific native SDKs, thereby enabling various cross-device and connected-device capabilities and allowing apps to be concentrated around a user identity that is logged-in.
-These features include but do not limit themselves to devise relay, user activities, notifications, nearby share and remote sessions.
+Project Rome comprises features defined by Microsoft Graph and platform-specific native SDKs, enabling various cross-device and connected-device capabilities and allowing apps to be concentrated around a user identity logged in.
+These features include but do not limit themselves to devise relay, user activities, notifications, nearby share, and remote sessions.

-There are a few scenarios that can be availed through both REST APIs and the native platform SDKs via Microsoft Graph.
-Some scenarios such as Notifications use a combination of Microsoft Graph APIs and client SDKs.
+A few scenarios can be availed through REST APIs and the native platform SDKs via Microsoft Graph.
+Some scenarios, such as Notifications, use a combination of Microsoft Graph APIs and client SDKs.
 Even though the REST APIs aid in the quick and simple implementation of the Project Rome features, using platform-specific implementations can help in some ways.
 They can provide: